corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-However, we’ll often want to verify the transaction’s existing signatures before all of them have been collected.
-For this we can use `SignedTransaction.verifySignaturesExcept`, which takes a `vararg` of the public keys for which the signatures are allowed to be missing:
+To verify the transaction’s existing signatures before all of them have been collected use `SignedTransaction.verifySignaturesExcept`, which takes a `vararg` of the public keys within which the signatures are allowed to be missing:

 {{< tabs name="tabs-31" >}}
 {{% tab name="kotlin" %}}